Spike Milligan: Nationality

-Milligan was born in the British Empire to an English mother and felt that he was thus entitled to British citizenship, especially after having served in the British Army for six years.
-When British law related to Commonwealth-born residents (which had given him a secure place in the UK) changed, he applied for a British passport in 1960.
+Milligan was born in the British Empire to an English mother, and felt that he was thus entitled to British citizenship, especially after having served in the British Army for six years.
+When British law related to Commonwealth-born residents (which had given him a secure place) changed, he applied for a British passport in 1960.
 The application was refused, partly because he would not swear an Oath of Allegiance.
-Through his Irish father, he avoided statelessness by becoming an Irish citizen in 1962 and remained so for the rest of his life; this status gave him almost the same rights as a British subject.
+Through his Irish father, he avoided statelessness by becoming an Irish citizen in 1962 and remained so for the rest of his life; this status gave him almost the same rights as a British citizen.

 Religion

 Milligan was agnostic, saying that he "sometimes prayed in moments of desperation on the off chance that somebody might be listening, but he always felt that he was talking to a void".
 Milligan was raised Catholic and expressed the view that "someone raised a Catholic was always a Catholic", referring to himself as a Catholic throughout his life.